Lall-091/sql-docs/azure-sql/database/azure-sql-python-quickstart.md

 ## [Interactive Authentication](#tab/sql-inter)

-In Windows, Microsoft Entra Interactive Authentication can use Microsoft Entra multifactor authentication technology to set up connection.
-In this mode, an Azure Authentication dialog is triggered and allows the user to input credentials to complete the connection.
+In Windows, Microsoft Entra Interactive Authentication can use Microsoft Entra multifactor authentication technology to set up a connection.
+In this mode, an Azure Authentication dialog appears and lets you enter your credentials to complete the connection.

 ```text
 AZURE_SQL_CONNECTIONSTRING=Server=<database-server-name>.database.windows.net;Database=<database-name>;Authentication=ActiveDirectoryInteractive;Encrypt=yes;TrustServerCertificate=no;